Ethics, policies and best practices

 Sources should not provide admittance for editorial staff, particularly reporters, assigned to cover a sporting event, lecture, play, concert, movie or other form of entertainment.
 Free tickets or passes should never be accepted.

 Press passes may only be used by staff members who are assigned to cover the event.
 Free tickets or passes may be accepted by staff members for personal use only if tickets are available on the same complementary basis for non-journalists.
-An example includes movie screening passes the Daily has available to the general public.
+An example includes movie screening passes available to the general public.

 Daily staff should apply this standard to all scenarios which include special privilege given to them as a journalist which may raise concerns about bias in coverage.